 Itinerary and Passport

-Leave a copy of your itinerary, insurance information and passports with a family member or friend in your home country.
-If these items are stolen, you want to have an easy way to get that lost information.
+Leave a copy of your itinerary, insurance information, and passports with a family member or friend in your home country.
+If any of these items are stolen, you'll have an easy way to get that lost information.
 In addition, always keep your passport and other important documents on your person.
 If you lose them or they're stolen, it can be time-consuming and expensive to replace them.
 By being prepared, you can help ensure a safe and worry-free trip to Mexico.

 Register with the U.S. Embassy